-The primary hypothesis of this paper is the following: citizens are more likely to be lieve political rumors which they perceive as more likely to be censored.
-I argue that similar to their ability in understanding government propaganda, citizens learn patterns of government censorship through their daily interactions.
-Then, citizens will develop own evaluations of what contents are classified as politically sensitive and likely to be deleted by the government.
-Since it is impossible for citizens to distinguish government censorship from the deletion of rumors, citizens will regard the censoring behavior as positively related to the information credibility: the government only conceals truth holding the incumbent accountable.
-Thus, citizens may be inclined to believe the story containing cues suggesting higher censorship likelihood.
+My primary hypothesis is that citizens are more likely to believe political rumors which they perceive as more likely to be censored.
+I argue that similar to their ability to understand government propaganda, citizens learn patterns of government censorship through their daily interactions.
+Then, citizens on their own develop which contets are politically sensitive.
+Since citizens can not distinguish government censorship from the deletion of rumors, they will regard the censoring behavior as positively related to credibility: the government conceals truth that holds it accountable.
+Thus, citizens tend to believe a story containing cues suggesting higher censorship likelihood.